 Lola lived for the heart pumping, adrenaline rush and it had gotten her in serious trouble with the police.
 To keep Lola out of juvenile detention, her mother sends her to live with her Father and Brother's in the US.

-The struggle she faces with fitting in along with the discovery of whom the man is that rocked her world just for one night.
-He's the one Lola still has hot daydreams about, but Dane is not only a friend of her Brother's.
-He is also a member of the Disciples, and he always appears at the most inopportune moments messing up her plans.
+With the struggle, she faces with fitting in along with the shock of whom the man is that rocked her world just for one night.
+Dane is not only a friend of her Brother's.
+He's a member of the Disciples.

-However, when Scott resurfaces with an offer that seems too good to be true and after Scott is found murdered, the truth is hard to swallow.
-Lola discovers she has been transporting for the Munos cartel.
-Scared she turns to her Father and the MC for help but can they save Lola from her fate or is it already sealed?
+Life couldn't become more complicated.
+However, when Scott tracks her down with an offer to good to be true.
+To race and possibly go pro, Lola jumps at the chance.
+Only to discover its all a lie after Scott's murder terrified she turns to her family and the MC for help.
+But can they save Lola from her fate or is it already sealed?

 I did on the vibrations and the grumble of the motor being held back by the handbrake.
 My fingers flexed and gripped the steering wheel as smoke drifts up along with the squeal and smell of burning rubber.

 I felt indestructible behind the wheel.
 Neither did it matter that my heart was ready to leap out and thunder off down the road leaving me for dead.
 Or how I wiggled with ants in my pants never able to sit motionlessly.
 It was just the way it was before a race as an exhilarating surge of adrenaline coursed through my veins that amplified fucking everything.

 The revs drop the smoke clears, and there he appeared with a shit-eating grin striding towards the car.
 His car.
 Scott was my confidant, my go-to guy when I messed around, but most of all he was my best friend.

 Scott climbed in buckling up and I'm glad was struck dumb as ever by his icy blue eyes that made me breathless.